Do you feel the time ticking away?

 If you’ve had too much or too little tax withheld, there’s still time to adjust your withholding for the rest of the year.

 Since you probably only have a couple of pay periods left, act as soon as possible to have an impact on your overall 2022 withholding.

 Having a large balance due in April can result in significant underpayment penalties for not having enough taxes paid in

 You could do much more with that money than allowing the government to keep it during the year.

-To adjust your withholding, you must fill out form W-4 and submit it to your employer.
-If you earn income from several sources or have dependents, it can become complicated.
+To adjust your withholding, you must complete form W-4 and submit it to your employer.
+It can become complicated if you earn income from several sources or have dependents.

 For more on filling out a W-4, read this: How the New W-4 Can Save You Taxes.

 Use the IRS online tool for best results.
 This tool will estimate your 2020 income tax.